Don't miss any news

 Proof of Concept

-be linked and analyzed using AI models during the The ASaG project is a joint initiative of DB Cargo, DB Systel, CoDiVe, DB InfraGO, and the University of Wuppertal.
+during the be linked and analyzed using AI models The ASaG project is a joint initiative of DB Cargo, DB Systel, CoDiVe, DB InfraGO, and the University of Wuppertal.
 It is funded by the German Centre for Rail Transport Research (DZSF) as part of the "Future of Rail Freight" program.

 DB Cargo KI2 310 Sensors in the track bed